floe/aoc22/README.md

 ### Day 20 (Un-mixing Encryption)

-Looks relatively straightforward, though I apparently have overlooked some ugly edge cases that are not handled properly, so still not solved yet.
+Part 1 looked relatively straightforward, though I apparently had overlooked some ugly edge cases that were not handled properly, that took some time.
+The knack is that the regular array has two ends, but as the result should be considered circular, it only has one potential insertion slot "between" the ends.

+Part 2 apparently has some more nasty edge cases I need to solve...

 ### Day 21 (Monkey Math)

 Part 1 finally solved again at the first try 😅 Have a dict from name to class `Monkey`, which lists dependent monkeys on left and right side.
 Then repeatedly fill in the data from those monkeys that already have an answer, until you reach the "root" monkey.

 Part 2: a bit more involved, but instead of propagating data upwards to the root monkey, now propagate results downwards and invert the operators every time.

+### Day 22 (Maze)

+...